PandasThumb/pandasthumb.github.io/_posts/2020/2020-10-25-does-approach-toward-higher-probability.md

-In his video, which we have discussed <em>ad nauseam</em> in <a href="https://pandasthumb.org/archives/2020/09/are-evolutionary-biologists-ignoring-science.html">our extremely long recent thread</a> he claims that scientists are ignoring science when they claim that natural selection can result in functional information increasing in the genome.
+In his video, which we have discussed <em>ad nauseam</em> in <a href="https://pandasthumb.org/archives/2020/09/are-evolutionary-biologists-ignoring-science.html">our extremely long recent thread</a> Mark Champneys claims that scientists are ignoring science when they claim that natural selection can result in functional information increasing in the genome.
 In the subsequent discussion, Champneys insisted that there was a generalized form of the Second